The life-cycle of

 New starts are inexpensive.
 They should be purchased from fuchsia specialists

 who are aware of the problem and have a program to avoid it.
-Then…
+ASK!

 resistance.
 They are appearing in PNW fuchsia nurseries.

-out the damage to the plant parts.
+out the damaged area in the plant parts.

 Use chemical controls- choices listed below.

->In general, establish a program to keep
+In general, establish a program to keep

-plants healthy; stick to it so that you don’t spread mites to neighbors and
+plants healthy; stick to it so that you

->Do not
+Do not

 work on an infected plant and then go to one not infected.
-YOU will

-just spread the mite.
+spread the mite.

 handling infected plant material, wear disposable gloves, burn the plant

-tie it up snuggly, and put it and the gloves in the garbage.
-Do
+material or place it in a plastic bag, tie it up snuggly, and put it and the gloves

 NOT compost or recycle it.

->Shower and change your clothes
+Shower and change your clothes

-before you work on clean plants—don’t let the mites hitchhike on you!
+before you work on clean plants—don’t let

->Disinfect tools and containers.
+Disinfect tools and containers.

->If possible, isolate infected plants
+If possible, isolate infected plants

-and keep animals away; they could also carry mites to other fuchsias.
+and keep animals away; they could also carry

 CHEMICAL CONTROLS: